lehzhu/reaction/compiler/packages/snap/src/sprout/README.md

   // function to be invoked
   fn: ((...params: Array<T>) => any),
   // params to pass to fn
-  // (if `fn` is a react component, this should be an array
+  // (if `fn` is a reaction component, this should be an array
   // with exactly one element -- props)
   params: Array<T>,
 }